‘You’re on top of the world’: Inside 4 artists’ studios on the 28th floor of the World Trade Center

 As recently as 2015, there were more artists living in New York City than ever before (about 55,000).
 But from January 2021 to January 2022, rents surged 33%, pushing artists farther and farther out of the city’s creative neighborhoods.

-Then came Silver Art Project.
+Then came Silver Art Projects.
 Founded in 2018, the nonprofit runs an art residency on the 28th floor of 4 World Trade Center.
 Like other organizations with similar goals, Silver Art’s mission is to support artists who are being priced out of the city.
 Silver Art provides free studios and mentorship to a select cohort of artists; to date, more than 50—ranging from painters and visual artists to photographers and sculptors—have participated.

 This month marks the end of the second residency, which included 25 artists.
 While Silver Art is in the process of reviewing more than 1,200 applications for its upcoming cohort, I spoke with four artists who just spent a year working at 4 WTC.
 Most of them had been working at home before they joined Silver Art, but the residency has opened up new opportunities: Chella Man is gearing up for an art show at a gallery in Tribeca; Helina Metaferia is opening a solo exhibition at the Museum of Art at Rhode Island School of Design and staying on at Silver Art as a mentor.